streamr-dev/network/README.md

 })
     .then((stream) => {
         console.log(`Stream ${stream.id} has been created!`)
-        // Do something with the Stream
+        // Do something with the Stream, for example call stream.publish(message) })
-    })
 ```